Eurocc-Italy/DL4DT/README.md

 ### Stage 0 :
-  At the very beginning of the workflow, the entire dataset $Y$ collected on edge has to be transmitted to the cloud.
+  At the very beginning of the workflow, the entire dataset $Y$ collected on edge is transmitted to the cloud.
-  Here, the DL factorization is applied to it by using DL4DT.py, resulting in the learning of a reliable dictionary $D$ and the sparse representation $X$ (such that $Y \approx DX$).
+  Here, the DL factorization is applied on it by running ```DL4DT.py```, resulting in the learning of a reliable dictionary $D$ and the sparse representation $X$ (such that $Y \approx DX$).
   The user then must take care of both saving the dictionary $D$ on the cloud and transmit it to the edge.

   <img src="https://github.com/Eurocc-Italy/DL4DT/assets/145253585/137fe276-8eff-497e-9a5b-e631907cec09" height="300" />

  ### Next stages :

-  Afterwards, when a new smaller dataset of signals $Y_1$ is collected on edge, DL4DT.py takes care of computing only its sparse representation $X_1$ via OMP (i.e. such that $Y_1 \approx DX_1$).
+  Afterwards, when a new smaller dataset of signals $Y_1$ is collected on edge, ```DL4DT.py``` computes only its sparse representation $X_1$ via OMP (i.e. such that $Y_1 \approx DX_1$).
-  In this way instead of transferring the entire dataset $Y_1$ to the cloud, it will be enough to send only $X_1$ which being very sparse is very light. reader_cloud.py takes care of reconstructing the compressed version of the signal $Y_1$ on the cloud, by simply combining the already computed $D$ and $X_1$.
+  In this way, instead of transferring the entire dataset $Y_1$ to the cloud, it will be enough to send only $X_1$ which being very sparse is very lightweight.
+  The script ```reader_cloud.py``` takes care of reconstructing the compressed version of the signal $Y_1$ on the cloud, by simply combining the already computed $D$ and the recent $X_1$.
   This step can be repeated for every new collected dataset on edge as long as the dictionary $D$ is enough representative.
-Users have the flexibility to specify under which conditions the dictionary $D$ has to be updated, in order to have more reliable results.
+Users have the flexibility to decide when the dictionary $D$ has to be updated, in order to have more reliable results.
 A reasonable choice can be updating the dictionary after a fixed period of time or when the accuracy of the AI algorithm on the compressed dataset starts to decrease too much.

 <img src="https://github.com/Eurocc-Italy/DL4DT/assets/145253585/3bc5d675-7111-4b4d-a220-923ce170b1fb" height="300" />

 ## Environment setup and configuration
-You can download wherever you want this repository with
+You can download wherever you prefer this repository with
 ```
 git clone https://github.com/Eurocc-Italy/DL4DT.git
 ```